skambuilds/PySpark-EMR-FraudDetection/README.md

         region  = "us-east-1"
     }

-From there, we create a module block in order to call the emr module we described previously.
+From there, we create a module block in order to call the emr module.
 You have to update this module block with your own AWS parameters.
 The source argument has been set to the path of the emr module code which you can find in the [**Terraform/emr-module/**](Terraform/emr-module/) directory of this repo.
+The emr module code has been described in detail in the [in-depth information section](https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module) of this document.

     module "emr" {
       source = "./emr-module/"